JutsFunFor/coffee_detection/README.md

 #### 6) Deploying to Rasberry PI

-Using tflite interpreter we can handle inference on Raspberry  PI.
-Check code!
+Using tflite interpreter we can inference model on Raspberry  PI.
+Check the code!